delger/COG/Josh-Meeting.md

 tags: Meetings, Don, Josh, ObsidianCollaborate
 ---

+# Agenda: 2023-04-14?

+1. Touch Base.
+Get Josh's ideas for the agenda, ...

+2. Review of Ongoing Work
+	1. Use Case (owner, shared folder, notes have permissions, share tasks, communicate via chat notes, synching with Obsidian Vault, Dashboards, ...)
+	2. Learning COG(clone, PAT)
+	3. Update of [[The RAARR Method|RAARR]].
+See also the [[The-RAARR-Method.pdf|current pdf]] of the RAARR document.

+3. Goal State for COG: Super easy to:
+	1. Collaborate as described by above use case.
+	2. Make pdf documents (for communication and for teaching)
+	3. Make website (for communication and for teaching)

+4. Learning COG (next steps)
+	1. [[Forking]] Elger's Repo, editing this, adding info and then submitting your changes back to me (this submission is called a "Pull request" because you are requesting that I pull the changes into my repo.

+# Use Case: 2023-03-22
+Description: This is a use case that Josh presented at out meeting on 2023-03-20

+I want to send my my son an invitation to join me on the "sailboat project".
+He will accept and be able to download that portion of the vault I have designated as sharing.
+Each note has the following permissions (Read only, Edit).
+The sharer will be the administrator of the subvault (Who can join).
+We will be able to accept and receive tasks from each other as a "task note".
+We will also be able to communicate via "Chat note".
+COG will be able to show us a special note that filters these chats and task so that we may see them well.
+Syncing will be on demand with revision history.
+This will also have "Note Windows" so that dashboards may be easily created.

 # Follow Ups: 2023-03-22

 Overview: Obsidian does not use standard markdown.
 Thus, GitHub  sometimes does not render files in a readable way.
 Thus, I'm rewriting some info from the 2023-03-20 meeting so that it is more usable.
 In addition, I've updated RARR and added info about embedding notes in notes.